ABOUT ALFRED JAMES & CO SOLICITORS LLP

 - Reviewing and advising on the other party’s witness statements

 - agreeing a list of issues, a chronology and/or cast list

 - Preparation and attendance at Final Hearing, including instructions to the Barrister

 The stages set out above are an indication and if some of stages above are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can also be arranged on your individual needs.

 How long will my matter take?

-The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved e.g. if a settlement is reached during pre-claim conciliation, or if your claim proceeds to a Final Hearing.
+The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved e.g. if a settlement is reached during pre-claim conciliation (which could be achieved within 1-2 months), or if your claim proceeds to a Final Hearing (which would be likely to take 6 months to a year or more).
 We will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

 VAT is currently 20%